loorthu-kanishta-d/birdsound-ai/README.md

         HTML, CSS, JavaScript
         NumPy, librosa, OpenCV
         Git & GitHub for version control

+🚀 **How to Use It**
+        Run this command to install your project: pip install .
+                Or
+                python setup.py install

 🤝 **Contributing**
         Contributions welcome!
 Fork the repo → make changes in a new branch → submit a pull request.